-Here are a few thoughts to ponder.
+Here a few thoughts to ponder.
 Do you see yourself balanced in terms of making and letting go of plans?
 How do you balance structure and flow, organization and flexibility?
+What do you see as your next personal development challenges in this aspect?